Norman W. Webber: First World War

 After the Battle of Flers-Courcelette, part of the Somme campaign, the Canadian Corps was moved to west of Vimy Ridge, which as part of the Battle of Arras, it attacked behind a creeping barrage on 9 April 1917.
 This was a major Canadian success and Webber, who had been much involved in the planning of it, was praised by Brigadier-General Alexander Ross as being "the most approachable, the most helpful and most co-operative" of the British staff officers attached to the Canadian Corps.

 Webber received his sixth Mention for his efforts at Vimy Ridge.
 A further Mention came after the Canadian Corps’ struggle at Passchendaele.

 In December 1917 Webber was asked to write a report on the organisation of British Anti-Aircraft forces.
 He recommended that they be put in charge of an Assistant Director at GHQ.
 The report being accepted he was then given the job, an unusual posting for an Engineer officer.
 He was appointed Companion of the Order of St Michael and St George (CMG) in the 1918 New Years Honours.

-In March 1918 Webber was posted to the War Office with the rank of Temporary Brigadier-General as Deputy-Director of Mobilisation, to assist Major-General Basil Burnett-Hitchcock in planning for the demobilisation of British and Dominion forces after the war.
+In March 1918 Webber, who in January 1917 was promoted to brevet lieutenant colonel, was posted to the War Office with the rank of Temporary Brigadier-General as Deputy-Director of Mobilisation, to assist Major-General Basil Burnett-Hitchcock in planning for the demobilisation of British and Dominion forces after the war.
 He was there less than a week before the Germans launched the Spring Offensive of 1918, the brunt of it against the British 5th Army under General Sir Hubert Gough.
-Webber returned to France on the 24th and was immediately attached to Gough's staff at Dury, south of Amiens; however four days later Gough and his regular staff were dismissed by Field Marshal Haig, to be replaced by General Sir Henry Rawlinson.
+Webber returned to France on the 24th and was immediately attached to Gough's staff at Dury, south of Amiens; however four days later Gough and his regular staff were dismissed by Field Marshal Sir Douglas Haig, to be replaced by General Sir Henry Rawlinson.
 Webber was not included in the dismissal, but on 8 April was posted as Brigadier-General, General Staff, to the Canadian Corps under Lieutenant-General Sir Arthur Currie.